methylgrammarlab/cfdna-ont/README.md

 Make sure all your mapped bedGraph files are in the same directory.

 Next, provide a reference atlas (this can be the original atlas that was used in the [Moss paper](https://www.nature.com/articles/s41467-018-07466-6#Sec13) [](https://github.com/nloyfer/meth_atlas/blob/master/reference_atlas.csv) or a similar reference.
 Such a reference was created using the script [feature_selection_function.m](https://github.com/methylgrammarlab/cfdna-ont/blob/main/deconvolution_code/cell_type_probes/creating_reference_atlas/feature_selection_function.m).
-To run the command, gunzip all files in the directory of the script, and then run the script using the command:
+To run the command, gunzip all files in the directory of the script [here](https://github.com/methylgrammarlab/cfdna-ont/tree/main/deconvolution_code/cell_type_probes/creating_reference_atlas), and then run the script using the command:
 `feature_selection_function(NUMBER_OF_CPGS)` from within MATLAB.
 To format the output file for deconvolution, you can run the command: